wvulibraries/RoomMe/README.md

 		* Create/Edit snippets

 All of the above functions can have individual ACLs added to their respective directories to further refine access controls, either using security groups or individual user accounts.

+### Uploading Room Restrictions

+When uploading a CSV file for creating room or building restrictions, the file must have email addresses in the third column and usernames in the 5th column.